QAFE$^2$: Quantum accelerated multiscale finite element analysis: Quantum parallelisation

 The extension of \emph{QAFE$^2$} to the case with~$M > 2$ is shown in Figure~\ref{fig:qafe2_M}.
-Assuming that~$M$ is a power of~$2$, an enlarged register~$\ket{m_0 \dotsc m_{\log M-2} m_{\log M-1} } $ is used to create the equal superposition state.
-This implies a binary enumeration of the RVE problems, which are indexed by~\mbox{$ m_0, \dotsc, m_{\log M-2}, m_{\log M-1} \in \{ 0, 1\}$}.
+Assuming that~$M$ is a power of~$2$, an enlarged register~$\ket{m_0 m_{1} \dotsc m_{\log_2 M-1} } $ is used to create the equal superposition state.
+This implies a binary enumeration of the RVE problems, which are indexed by~\mbox{$ m_0, m_{1}, \dotsc, m_{\log_2 M-1} \in \{ 0, 1\}$}.
 The initial set of Hadamard gates~$H^{\otimes \log_2 M}$ in the circuit create the equal superposition state

 The subsequent multi-controlled unitaries $U_{\text{init}}^{(m)}$ are again the same as the one introduced in Section~\ref{sec:fixedPointIter}.
 They differ only in terms of the encoded prescribed macroscopic strain~$\ket{\overline{ \gamma}}^{(m)}$.
 The indicated controls of~$U_{\text{init}}^{(m)}$ select the relevant orthogonal subspace.
 After this initialisation step, a single instance of the~$U_{\text{iter}}$ unitary suffices to apply the fixed-point iteration simultaneously across all~$M$ subspaces.
-The average stresses~$\ket{\overline{{\sigma}}}^{(m)}$ are determined by simultaneously computing the Fourier transform of the stress field in all subspaces and measuring only their zeroth component.
+The average stresses~$\ket{\overline{{\sigma}}}^{(m)}$ are determined by simultaneously computing the Fourier transform of the stress field in all subspaces.
+The final multi-controlled $\mathit{CNOT}$ gate selects the appropriate subspaces associated with the LCU construction, the polynomial approximation and the fixed-point iteration.
+The empty control circles indicate conditioning on all qubits in the corresponding register being in the state~$\ket{0}$.
+The box-shaped controls take into account our choice of state~$\ket{1}$ as the relevant subspace for the polynomial interpolation.

 Although we have not yet focused on the computational complexity of the introduced algorithms, it is worth emphasising that the overhead in \emph{QAFE$^2$} arises exclusively from encoding the initial state.
 There is only a single unitary to implement the fixed-point iteration.
 As will be numerically demonstrated, the complexity of the \emph{QAFE$^2$} depends approximately linearly on~$M$ with a mild overhead due to the implementation of the multi-controlled gates required to select an appropriate subspace.